rdyro/torch2jax/README.md

 ```

-# (beta): Usage for automatically defining gradients
+# Automatically defining gradients

 Automatic reverse-mode gradient definitions are now supported for wrapped
-pytorch functions with the new method `torch2jax_with_vjp`.
-The feature is currently experimental.
+pytorch functions with the method `torch2jax_with_vjp`

 ```python
 import torch